 Over the last 150 plus years, salmon habitats in the Lower Fraser River and Estuary have undergone a vast transformation, drastically reducing the quantity and quality of these habitats.
-Yet, the Fraser watershed still hosts a remarkable diversity of salmon populations within the five species native to the river.
+Yet, the Fraser watershed still hosts a remarkable diversity of salmon populations within the five (commercially managed) species native to the river.

 Our Lower Fraser Salmon Conservation Program works to recover wild salmon by building a broad vision for salmon habitat that supports focused scientific research and restoration in the Lower Fraser River.

 This collaborative work to recover wild salmon and restore the ecological resilience of the Lower Fraser River and Estuary is outlined in the Lower Fraser Salmon Recovery Brief.

 The team includes Misty MacDuffee (Wild Salmon Program Director), Dave Scott (PhD Candidate at UBC and Lower Fraser Research and Restoration Coordinator), Ross Dixon (Communications and Development Director) and Kristen Walters (Lower Fraser Salmon Conservation Program Coordinator).

 Chalifour, L., Scott, D. C., MacDuffee, M., Iacarella, J. C., Martin, T. G., & Baum, J. K. (2019).
 Habitat use by juvenile salmon, other migratory fish, and resident fish species underscores the importance of estuarine habitat mosaics.
 Marine Ecology Progress Series, 625, 145-162.